patrickrst/nixu-challenge-2019/report/challenges_generated.md

 files in the `output` folder.
 Knowing we are looking for a lost file, we search for the recycle bin like this`cat badmem_mft.body | grep -i "recycle"` which gives us about 10 results.
-We try after to display the files in the output and we finaly find one that is interesting (`cat output/file.0x286f8400.data0.dmp`).
+We try after to display the files in the output and we finally find one that is interesting (`cat output/file.0x286f8400.data0.dmp`).
-This content is Base64 encoded which once converted becomes a string of 0 and 1 that can be convert to a ASCII string that is the flag.
+This content is Base64 encoded which once converted becomes a string of 0 and 1 that can be converted to an ASCII string that is the flag.

 Bad memories - part 3
 ---------------------

 This time, the information that needs to be recovered from the memory dump is the "new design" that the user was working on.
-This hints us to search for a graphic image.
+These hints tell us to search for a graphic image.
 Using `pslist`, we can confirm that a `mspaint` program was running on the machine.
 Using `cmdscan` and `console`, we can see there exist a `flag.bmp` file in the system of the user, but we were unable to extract it from the memory dump.
 Therefore,